Two-thirds of Russian companies found vulnerable to hacking

 White hat hackers tested the resilience of 74 Russian companies to cyberattacks.
-In 60% of cases, they were able to conditionally stop the organizations' operations.
-For 67% of attacks, no high qualifications were required — the hack took less than a day.
+In 60% of cases, they managed to conditionally stop the organizations' operations.
+For 67% of the attacks, no high qualification was required — the hacking took less than a day.

 The most vulnerable was the trade sector: 83% of companies in this industry failed the tests.
 Manufacturing industries showed a similar result — 80%.
 Financial organizations were the best protected — only 25% of successful hacks.
 Small businesses were attacked most often (75%).
 Such companies usually do not have their own information security departments, which makes them a weak link.
 Large enterprises proved to be more resilient, but even there hackers succeeded in 67% of cases.